Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Introduction

 \section{Introduction}

-Antisocial behavior on social media is recognized as an increasingly important problem for the experience of users on many large platforms.
-It has been implicated in patterns of online harassment,\cite{castano-pulgarin2021internet,gagliardone2015countering} outcomes of civic processes,\cite{tucker2018social,haidt2022yes,wike2022social,gonzalez-bailon2023social} and physical violence.\cite{gallacher2021online,bhavnani2009rumor} However, its underlying mechanisms are still poorly understood.
+Antisocial behavior on social media is recognized as an increasingly important problem for the experience of users on many platforms.
+Often referred to with the umbrella term \enquote{toxicity},\cite{gillespie2020content} such behavior has been implicated in patterns of online harassment,\cite{castano-pulgarin2021internet,gagliardone2015countering} outcomes of civic processes,\cite{tucker2018social,haidt2022yes,wike2022social,gonzalez-bailon2023social} and physical violence.\cite{gallacher2021online,bhavnani2009rumor} However, its underlying mechanisms are still poorly understood.
 One reason for this challenge is that the culture and dynamics of social media are also constantly changing, both within and across platforms.\cite{2012eternal,kiene2016surviving} Users also influence and are influenced by the communities they interact with. \cite{danescu-niculescu-mizil2013no,cheng2014how}

-The present work is interested in whether patterns of toxicity change over time, not just globally across a platform, but particularly within individual users.
-We analyze trajectories across four dimensions: activity level (lifetime number of comments), two different metrics of antisocial behavior (Perspective API toxicity score and \enquote{downvote score}, discussed below), two different social media sites (Reddit and Wikipedia), and two types of histories (people/users and information/URLs).

-In nearly all cases, we observe a striking reversal: users do change over their lifetimes, but the direction of that change hasn't been stable over time.
-Before 2013, the longer a user spent on a social media site, the less toxic they became.
-After 2013, the longer they spent on the site, the more toxic they became\textbf{.}\footnote{This pattern appears for both metrics used, but for the downvote metric, the reversal happens slightly later - around 2015.}

-We also observe another pattern: First, low-activity users are generally separable from higher-activity users in their toxicity behavior.
-On Reddit, higher-activity users have higher toxicity scores; on Wikipedia, the reverse is true.
-This raises the question of how this difference comes about: one possibility is that high-activity users start out looking exactly like low-activity users and gradually reach their final level of toxicity; a second possibility is that they have different toxicity from the beginning.
-We find that the data is more consistent with the latter principle: Low- and high-activity users have different average toxicity metrics from their very first post.
-That is, it doesn't seem that users start out the same, then only become more or less toxic the more they comment.
-Instead, they’re distinct from each other from the beginning.

-We note at the outset that it’s worth being critical of the term “toxicity”.
-The term is commonly assumed to need no definition,\cite{gillespie2020content,arouh2020toxic} and often used without explanation.
-But some think it’s too vague to be meaningful, or even that it’s used to avoid responsibility or to avoid more uncomfortable topics such as radicalization or identity-based hatred.\cite{gillespie2020content, matias2024canWITHLINK} It is therefore important to discuss the sense in which we will use it in our work.
+We note at the outset that it’s worth being critical of the term \enquote{toxicity}.
+The term is commonly assumed to need no definition,\cite{gillespie2020content,arouh2020toxic} and often used without explanation - but some think it’s too vague to be meaningful, or even that it’s used to avoid more uncomfortable topics such as radicalization or identity-based hatred.\cite{gillespie2020content, matias2024canWITHLINK} It is therefore important to discuss the sense in which we will use the term in our work.